A Survey of Dataset Refinement for Problems in Computer Vision Datasets: Dataset Refinement for Data-efficient Learning

 \subsection{Data Sampling}

-Stochastic optimizers (\eg Stochastic gradient descent (SGD), mini-batch SGD and \etc.) are commonly used for model parameter optimization.
+Stochastic optimizers (\eg Stochastic gradient descent (SGD), mini-batch SGD) are commonly used for model parameter optimization.
 Instead of computing the full gradient $\bigtriangledown R(f_\theta)$ on the full dataset, they randomly select $n$ samples, compute $\sum_{i}^{n}\bigtriangledown R(f_\theta, x_{i})$ to approximate $\bigtriangledown R(f_\theta)$ and update the model parameters in each iteration.
 However, the convergence rate is slow when trained on randomly selected samples.
 Data sampling methods can accelerate convergence rates by carefully adjusting the order of training samples to achieve data-efficient learning.
-Generally, they re-weight each data according to the designed metric, and then select training samples based on the weights before each iteration.
+Generally, they re-weight each data according to the designed metric and then select training samples based on the weights before each iteration.
 Different sampling strategies have been proposed to accelerate the convergence rate well.

-As opposed to random sampling of the overall dataset, stratified sampling \cite{zhao2014accelerating} and typicality sampling \cite{peng2019accelerating} are proposed to randomly sample from local data.
-To be specific, stratified sampling first divides the training set into several groups using a clustering algorithm, and then randomly selects data from each group respectively.
-Typicality sampling first divides the training set into a high density subset $H$ with size $N_{1}$ and a low density subset $L$ with size $N_{2}$, then randomly selects $n_{1}$ data from subset $H$ and $n_{2}$ data from subset $L$ with the constraint $\frac{n_{1}}{N_{1}} \geq \frac{n_{2}}{N_{2}}$.
+Compared to the random sampling of the overall dataset, stratified sampling \cite{zhao2014accelerating} and typicality sampling \cite{peng2019accelerating} are proposed to sample from local data randomly.
+To be specific, stratified sampling first divides the training set into several groups using a clustering algorithm and then randomly selects data from each group respectively.
+Typicality sampling first divides the training set into a high-density subset $H$ with size $N_{1}$ and a low-density subset $L$ with size $N_{2}$, then randomly selects $n_{1}$ data from subset $H$ and $n_{2}$ data from subset $L$ with the constraint $\frac{n_{1}}{N_{1}} \geq \frac{n_{2}}{N_{2}}$.
 The above methods are roughly designed, where the weights of those data in each local subset are still the same.